 I know that Paul McCartney was in a band before Wings.

 I went to college and majored in Illustration and Graphic Design.
 I took a minor in Fashion Merchandising to

 get out of reduce my art history requirements.
 The entire fashion department smelled like cosmetics.
 Ever the square peg, I wore cut-offs and smelled like art supplies.

 After graduation, I put on pants, and worked a variety of jobs before I was the Art Director at a Big Corporation.
 I learned a lot from cube world, but eventually moved on to become freelancer.
 Now I wear cut-offs and smell like art supplies.

 Along the way I declared I was through dating, Fate threw her head back and laughed a mischievous laugh.
 A week later I met my future-husband, Kevin at the airport.
 We spent a few days being brutally honest about ourselves.
 When the dust settled we both said “I can live with that” and 10 days later we made the decision to get married.
 I’d say at least 90% of our friends thought we were complete idiots.
 But the joke is on them — our marriage is old enough to drink and we even still like each other.

 My hobbies include creating personal art, playing video games, reading, watching movies I can pause to get snacks.
 I spend too much time online and dream of the day I will wake up and say “Boy, I can’t wait to go to the gym”.

-I share my 100-year-old historic home in Florida with my lovely husband Kevin, Book the dog, two large freshwater aquariums, and my trusty Mac.
+I share my 100-year-old historic home in Florida with my lovely husband Kevin, our dogs Book and River, my trusty Mac, and assorted Apple products.